Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Main Routes of Exposure: Inhalation.

-Inhalation: Take precautions to prevent a fire (e.g. remove sources of ignition).
-In case of oxygen deficiency: take precautions to ensure your own safety before attempting rescue (e.g. wear appropriate protective equipment).
+Inhalation: Take precautions to prevent a fire (e.g., remove sources of ignition).
+In case of oxygen deficiency: take precautions to ensure your own safety before attempting rescue (e.g., wear appropriate protective equipment).
 Move victim to fresh air.
 Keep at rest in a position comfortable for breathing.
 If breathing is difficult, trained personnel should administer emergency oxygen.
 If the heart has stopped, trained personnel should start cardiopulmonary resuscitation (CPR) or automated external defibrillation (AED).
-Immediately call a Poison Centre or doctor.
+Get medical attention immediately.
 Treatment is urgently required.
 Transport to a hospital.

 Skin Contact: Not applicable (gas).
 Liquefied gas: quickly remove victim from source of contamination.
 DO NOT attempt to rewarm the affected area on site.
-DO NOT rub area or apply direct heat.
-Gently remove clothing or jewelry that may restrict circulation.
+DO NOT rub area, flush with water, or apply direct heat.
 Carefully cut around clothing that sticks to the skin and remove the rest of the garment.
+Do not remove frozen clothing from frostbitten areas.
 Loosely cover the affected area with a sterile dressing.
 DO NOT allow victim to drink alcohol or smoke.
-Immediately call a Poison Centre or doctor.
+Get medical attention immediately.
 Treatment is urgently required.
 Transport to a hospital.

 Eye Contact: Not applicable (gas).
-Liquefied gas: immediately and briefly flush with lukewarm, gently flowing water.
+Liquefied gas: immediately flush with gently flowing water, occasionally lifting the upper and lower eyelids.
 DO NOT attempt to rewarm.
 Cover both eyes with a sterile dressing.
 DO NOT allow victim to drink alcohol or smoke.
-Immediately call a Poison Centre or doctor.
+Get medical attention immediately.
 Treatment is urgently required.
 Transport to a hospital.

 Ingestion: Not applicable (gas).